Skip to main content

 Sim-Sim Balls

-Sweet snack made from roasted sesame seeds mixed with sugar or honey, formed into balls or bars.
-Crunchy, nutty, and sweet.
-Popular treat sold at markets.
+Roasted sesame seeds bound with sugar or honey and shaped into balls or bars.
+Crunchy, nutty, and sweet, they are sold as a treat in markets.

 vegetarianveganContains: Sesame